 - I played the game Settlers of Catan for six hours this weekend with my friend Parvati.
 (Here, neither Settlers of Catan nor Parvati should be set off with commas because there are more games and friends in the world other than the two mentioned in the sentence.)

 3. After the next-to-last item in a list.
-Among English enthusiasts, the Oxford, or serial, comma is one of the most frequently debated topics.
+Among English enthusiasts, the Oxford (or serial) comma is one of the most frequently debated topics.
 (Ironically, British English doesn’t tend to use the Oxford comma as frequently as American English.)
 When you have three or more items in a list, you have the option to use a comma between the next-to-last and last items in that list.
-This can sometimes clarify potentially confusion or downright awkward misunderstandings.
+This can sometimes clarify potential confusion or downright awkward misunderstandings.
 Mental Floss has a collection of pro and con examples, so take a look and decide for yourself which one you want to use.

 The important thing is to be consistent; while both styles are technically correct, switching between the two in the same piece of writing is a faux pas everyone can agree on.